-Patients who have been treated for lymphoma have an increased risk of developing other diseases or conditions later in life, as chemotherapy and radiation therapy can cause permanent damage to healthy parts of the body.
-Treatments have improved in the last 30 years, and now patients who have received treatment for lymphoma are less likely to experience late effects; however, there is still some risk.
-Therefore, it is important that people receive follow-up care to watch for the late effects explained below.
+Patients who have been treated for lymphoma have an increased risk of developing other diseases or conditions later in life because chemotherapy and radiation therapy can cause permanent damage to healthy parts of the body.
+Treatments have improved in the last 30 years, and now patients who have received treatment for lymphoma recently are less likely to experience late effects.
+However, there is still some risk.
+Therefore, it is important for people to receive follow-up care to watch for the late effects explained below.

-- People who have received radiation therapy to the pelvis, high doses of cyclophosphamide, and high-dose chemotherapy for stem cell transplantation are at risk for infertility (inability to have children).
-Learn more about fertility and cancer treatment.
+- People who have received radiation therapy to the pelvis, high doses of cyclophosphamide, and high-dose chemotherapy for stem cell transplantation are at risk for infertility.
+Learn more about fertility concerns and preservation for men and women.

 - Patients who have received doxorubicin-based chemotherapy or radiation treatment to the chest may be at higher risk for developing heart problems.

 - Adults who have received chemotherapy, such as alkylating agents and methotrexate (multiple brand names), or radiation therapy to the chest area may be at risk for lung damage and shortness of breath later in life.

 - Patients who have received radiation therapy to the neck have an increased risk of having low levels of thyroid hormones later in life.